 Elsa skate park temporarily closes following graffiti vandalism

-A skate park in Elsa is temporarily closed for repairs after it was vandalized with graffiti.
+A skate park in Elsa is temporarily closed following an act of vandalism.

-The park is just steps away from the Elsa Police Department.
-The city says they had just repainted the park before it was vandalized.
+The skate park is empty after being temporarily shut down.
+The park was defaced with graphic images and words, obscuring artistic murals originally painted by a local artist.

-"When I come out here, the park is full of kids doing recreational activities.
-We also have families with young children, and the graphic images are very visible," Elsa Parks and Recreation Director Kristyna Mancillas said.
+Noah Rivera, 13, is a regular at the skatepark.
+He says it gives him a place to practice his skills.

-Police are working to find who spray-painted the park's ramps and murals.
-So far no arrests have been made.
+"It kind of sucks, because everyone is not safe to skate on the streets because someone can get hurt and fall.
+The graffiti just ruined it," Rivera said.

-Tune into our 10 p.m. newscasts to learn how long the skatepark will be closed.
+A police report about the vandalism has been filed.
+So far, no arrests have been made.

 News Video